publiccodenet/process-code-software-procurement/phases/05-RFP-writing.md

 ![Diagram showing who should read step 5](/../images/planning-2.svg)

-> This step is relevant for organizations:
+> This step is for organizations:
 >
 > * buying off the shelf software
 > * hiring a vendor to customize existing open source software